slash-proc/game-and-watch-zelda-repro/README.md

 The goal of this project is to create a drop-in hardware reproduction that honors the mechanical constraints, component alignment, and routing logic of the original handheld, utilizing modern EDA workflows.

+For now I'm trying to imitate the board as-is and will eventually move towards modifying it and the BOM to make it easier/at all possible to source the necessary components.

 ## Project Structure

 This project is self-contained and structured for **KiCad 10.0+**.
 All non-standard footprints, 3D models, and schematic symbols are bundled locally to ensure environment portability.